microsoft/node-pty/deps/winpty/README.rst

 MinGW appears to be split into two distributions -- MinGW (creates 32-bit binaries) and MinGW-w64 (creates both 32-bit and 64-bit binaries).
-Either one is acceptable, but the compiler must be v4 or later and produce 32-bit binaries.
+Either one is acceptable, but the compiler must be v4 or later.

 Cygwin packages
 ---------------